 Me?
 I think this Chocolate Hazelnut Semifreddo is winning as I adore ANYTHING with chocolate and hazelnuts!
 It just oozes elegance and the taste is out of this world!

 ❓What is Semifreddo?

 Before I tell you more about my recipe, let's backtrack briefly and I'll tell you about semifreddo as you may be wondering what it actually is!!

-This dessert is the elegant aunty to the standard ice cream cake.
+This dessert is the elegant aunty of the standard ice cream cake.
 With nuts or fruit adorned on top, a semifreddo is undeniably more sophisticated making it an entertainer's dream.

 There are normally three components to a traditional semifreddo.

-- You have a whipped cream which adds richness but also volume (i mean air!) keeping the semifreddo light and creamy.
+- You have a whipped cream that adds richness but also volume (I mean air!) keeping the semifreddo light and creamy.

 - Lastly, there is the meringue, which is purely egg whites and sugar whisked until fully aerated and folded through the mixture which adds sweetness, and like the whipped cream, air to maintain a light texture.
 A super traditional semifreddo would use an Italian meringue (made with sugar syrup) but I kept it simple by using a standard meringue.